-We also show than when including the effect of the metal shell, the violations of the WEP are significatively suppressed for $\beta > 10^{-2}$.
+We also explore the modifications that arise from including the effect of the metal shell, showing that in some regimes the violations of the WEP can be significatively suppressed for $\beta > 10^{-2}$ (we are indebted to P. Brax for pointing this specific aspect to us).
 Finally, in Section~\ref{sec:conclusions} we present our conclusions and a discussion about their impact on other alternative theories of gravity.
 Several appendices complete the ideas of the main sections.
-In particular, in Appendix \ref{sec:nonlinchameleon} we estimate the corrections to the linear approximation of the one body problem used by several authors.